 NOW: In a world that sits way too much, breathing pattern disorders are rampant.
 As an instructor, I am usually less interested in the classical Pilates breathing patterns than I am in finding the breath that will best support the structure and the movement of the person I’m working with at any given time.
 Breath plays a huge role in virtually every single system in the body.
 Breathing patterns can have a huge impact in terms of energy and nervous system balance as well.
 It only makes sense for us to learn how to breathe in a way that supports our systems well.

 Desk jockeys take note, “exercise” should not ever be the only way we get movement in our day to day lives.
 I see the effects of that in my practice every day.
 In my opinion, exercise programs – even the best ones – should be used as a complement to other movement in our daily lives.
-Ride your bike, hike the hills, go skiing, play frisbee with your kids, learn to surf, hit the rink with your hockey skates; do active things whenever you get the chance.
-Even Pilates can’t help you if you’re not moving otherwise.
+Ride your bike, walk the seawall, hike the hills, go skiing, play frisbee with your kids, learn to surf, hit the rink with your hockey skates; do active things whenever you get the chance.
+Pilates can help you get started, but a variety of different movement will serve you best!

 But I do believe that Pilates offers an amazing array of possibilities for creating structurally sustainable movement over the long term.
 It’s a fabulous complement to whatever physical activities you like to engage in.
 Move, enjoy living the life of your body.
 When you want support for that, a Pilates program can help.